Correlated quantum machines beyond the standard second law

 Despite its successes, standard thermodynamics relies on the fundamental hypothesis that system and baths are uncorrelated \cite{lan76}.
 This assumption is well justified for large classical systems that weakly interact with their reservoirs, since system-bath coupling energies, which typically scale like the surface of the systems, are usually much smaller than their internal energies, which scale like their volume \cite{lan76}.
 However, this condition is often violated for microscopic quantum systems owing to the presence of strong interactions \cite{tal20} and/or quantum correlations \cite{lan21} between system and reservoirs.
 In particular, system and baths can be entangled, even for weak coupling, below a critical temperature \cite{eis02,hil09,wil11,per11,ank14,ros18}.
-As a consequence, the usual laws of macroscopic thermodynamics no longer apply in this regime -- and need to be generalized \cite{all00,car16,ber17,per18,str19,mic19,sap19,riv20,cre21,liu21,lip24}.
+As a consequence, the usual laws of macroscopic thermodynamics no longer apply in this regime -- and need to be generalized \cite{all00,car16,ber17,per18,str19,mic19,lip24,sap19,riv20,cre21,liu21}.
+While several methods to include correlations between a system and one or two reservoirs have been put forward \cite{all00,car16,ber17,per18,str19,mic19,lip24,sap19,riv20,cre21,liu21}, including an information-theoretic framework \cite{ber17}, a repeated interaction scheme \cite{str19} or a 'Hamiltonian of mean force' approach \cite{riv20,cre21}, a general formalism that allows one to explicitly account for all possible quantum correlations, within the system, between the system and many baths, as well as between the baths is missing.

+Quantum machines that convert one form of energy into another, such as engines and refrigerators \cite{kos13,kos14}, aim at harnessing quantum effects to improve their performance \cite{ben17,mye22,arr23,can24}.
+Quantum phenomena, including quantum coherence, quantum correlations and squeezing, may indeed strongly impact thermodynamic processes, and have the potential to be exploited as a resource \cite{ben17,mye22,arr23,can24}.
+Initial correlations have, for example, been found to induce heat flow reversals \cite{mic19,lip24}, highlighting the need to generalize the second law in this situation \cite{par08,jen10}.
+In addition, coherence \cite{scu03,scu11}, correlations \cite{dil09,per15}, as well as squeezing \cite{ros14,nie18}, have been shown to increase the efficiency of cyclic machines, and even surpass the Carnot bound in some instances.
+However, a unified framework allowing one to describe the performance of quantum correlated machines is currently not available.
+Especially, their maximum possible efficiency in such broad setting is currently unknown.